firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ```

 ### `collectionData()`
-The `collectionData()` function creates an observable that emits a stream of collection documents payload with optional document ID.
+The `collectionData()` function creates an observable that emits a stream of documents for the specified collection based on the input query.
+When updates are made, returns all documents (field values and optional document ID) in the collection that match the query.

 |                 |                                          |
 |-----------------|------------------------------------------|